Bombshell Alexa Collins Celebrates 24th Birthday By Eating Doughnuts In The Bathtub

 Alexa Collins appears to be thoroughly enjoying her 24th birthday.
 The bombshell shared a series of snaps of herself celebrating in a gorgeous marble bathroom on her special day.
-The photos showed a topless Alexa posing in a bathtub, holding a box of original glazed Krispy Kreme doughnuts.
-The beauty looked stunning as she took a bite of the delicious dessert.
+The photos showed a topless Alexa posing in a bathtub, holding a box of original glazed Krispy Kreme doughnuts and looking stunning as she took a bite of the delicious dessert.

-Rose gold number birthday balloons were positioned above the 24-year-old and numerous bottles of hot sauce lined the edge of the tub.
+Rose gold number birthday balloons were positioned above Alexa as numerous bottles of hot sauce lined the edge of the tub.
 Rose petals and flameless tealight candles were also scattered on the white tiled floor.

-Alexa was accompanied by her two adorable dogs, who seemed to have wanted some of her tasty treats.
+The 24-year-old was accompanied by her two adorable dogs, who seemed to have wanted some of her tasty treats.

 In the caption, the birthday girl explained that her beau, Tom Shields, had thoughtfully decorated the room to her liking.